DEMNUni: the Sunyaev-Zel'dovich effect in the presence of massive neutrinos and dynamical dark energy: Introduction

-The cosmological constant $\Lambda$ case can then be retrieved in the limit where $w_0 = -1$ and $w_a = 0$.
-This parametrization is of simple understanding and also solves problems that other choices might create, such as divergences at high redshift for the case of a linear $w(z)$.
+Regarding the nature of dark energy, the Chevallier-Polarski-Linder (CPL)~\cite{chevPolanki,linder} is a widely used model, which describes a dynamical dark energy fluid with equation of state (EoS) parametrised as $w (z) = w_0 + w_a \, z/(1+z)$.
+The case of the cosmological constant, $\Lambda$, can then be retrieved in the limit where $w_0 = -1$ and $w_a = 0$.
+This parametrisation is of simple understanding and also solves problems that other choices might create, such as divergences at high redshift for the case of a linear $w(z)$.
+Despite its popularity, the CPL parametrisation has the downside of not being linked to any physical model and as such can exhibit phantom crossing when $w(z) < -1$ ; this violates the null energy condition, meaning that the energy density of the dark energy component increases with the universe size.
+Nonetheless, the recent DESI-BAO analysis~\cite{desiBao2025} has favoured values of $w_0$ and $w_a$ which are indeed characterised by this behaviour at $z>0.5$, even with the inclusion of CMB data.

 This paper is structured as follows.
 In Section~\ref{demnUni} we outline the simulation set and halo catalogues used for the analysis.
-In Section~\ref{models} we describe the Sunyaev-Zel'dovich effect, together with the pressure and density profiles utilized to characterize the electrons in the ICM and to create synthetic SZ maps.
-In Sections~\ref{sec::tszResults} and~\ref{sec::kszResults} we present the results of the analysis of the maps in all the different simulations.
-Lastly, in Section~\ref{sec::Conclusions} we summarise the main findings.
+In Section~\ref{models} we describe the Sunyaev-Zel'dovich effect, together with the pressure profile utilised to characterise the electrons in the intracluster medium (ICM) and to create synthetic maps of the thermal component.
+In Section~\ref{sec::tszResults} we present the results of the analysis of the maps in all the different simulations, then summarised in Section~\ref{sec::Conclusions}.
+In Appendix~\ref{sec::kszResults} we also provide a simple modelling of the kinetic counterpart of the SZ anisotropy, limited to the same halo sample used in the main analysis.